beiciliang/beiciliang.github.io/about.md

 # About Me

-<br />I have been working as a Research Scientist at the Tencent Music Entertainment Group since September, 2019.
+<br />I worked as a Senir Research Engineer at Tencent Music Entertainment from September 2019 to April 2021.

 <br />I did my PhD in Media and Arts Technology at <a target="_blank" rel="noopener noreferrer" href="http://c4dm.eecs.qmul.ac.uk/" class="canbeselected">C4DM</a> and <a target="_blank" rel="noopener noreferrer" href="http://www.mat.qmul.ac.uk/" class="canbeselected">MAT CDT</a>, Queen Mary University of London, from September 2014 to November 2019.